rosarp/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image8] ![alt text][image9] ![alt text][image10]
 ![alt text][image11] ![alt text][image12]

-Test accuracy given was 40% on this set.
+Test accuracy given was 80% on this set.
+The last image might be difficult because of rough similarity in structure of bicycles & animal jumping, but it classified closely to the crossing sign.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).